Samit13/Personal-Website/README.md

 - Verify `prefers-reduced-motion` behavior and keyboard navigation
 - Confirm WebGL loads lazily and clamps DPR ≤ 1.5 (see `useWebGL.ts`)

+## Live demo: AI Fitness Tracker

+- Route: `/ai-fitness-tracker`
+- What it is: a client-only demo that lets you type meals in natural language (e.g., "2 eggs and toast with butter, coffee") and estimates calories, protein, carbs, and fat using a small in-browser parser.
+Data is stored in `localStorage` only.
+- Where to change: see `app/ai-fitness-tracker/page.tsx`.
+The lightweight nutrition reference is defined at the top (`NDB`, `ALIASES`).
+Update or expand to support more foods/units.
+- Project page: `/projects/ai-fitness-tracker` includes an "Open Demo" button.

 ## License
 MIT